Applicable to Entuity v22.0 upwards

 -

 Certificate Expiry Polling - specify whether to enable SSL certificate expiry polling.
 If enabled, incidents and events will be raised depending on the time until expiry of the web app's SSL certificates.
-The default polling period is once every 24 hours.
+The default polling period is once every 5 minutes.

 - Click Done in the top right to save your changes, otherwise click Cancel.
 When saved, the web app will appear in the table list.